dash4k/dash4k/README.md

 * 💻 I’m a open-source enthusiast.

-* 🌱 I’m currently learning C and Javascript.
+* 🌱 I’m currently on my way to mastered the art of Javascript.

 * 👀 I spend most of my freetime daydreaming.